nicklockwood/iRate/README.txt

 remindButtonLabel - The button label for the button the user presses if they don't want to rate the app immediately, but do want to be reminded about it in future.
 Set this to nil if you don't want to display the remind me button - e.g. if you don't have space on screen.

 disabled - Set this to YES to disable the rating prompt.
 The rating criteria will continue to be tracked, but the prompt will not be displayed while this setting is in effect.
+You can use this option if you wish to manually control display of the rating prompt rather than having it appear automatically at launch.

 debug - If set to YES, iRate will always display the rating prompt on launch, regardless of how long the app has been in use.
 Use this to proofread your message and check your configuration is correct during testing, but disable it for the final release.